RachMink/AWK-data-analysis/README.md

 ## Introduction
 This repository allows us to use a makefile to dowload a `.csv` file containing information about NYC inmates discharged from prison and run a shell script which uses AWK to analyze the information.
-The script calculates the amount of discharged prisoners according to gender and according to age, it also calculates the average age of the prisoners and prints all this information to a new file.
+The script calculates the amount of discharged prisoners according to gender and according to age separately, it also calculates the average age of the discharged prisoners and prints all this information to a new file.

+This raw data is downloaded from [NYCOpenData](https://data.cityofnewyork.us/Public-Safety/Inmate-Discharges/94ri-3ium).

 ## How To Use
 *please be sure that curl is installed on your computer before doing this exercize*